deodandem/judith/content/posts/Questions.md

 <b>A:</b>

-Yeah, in most cursory terms, I was born female, and was fairly boyish as a child, perhaps in part due to my mother's influence—she wanted a boy, and would often speak poorly of girls and femininity.
+Yeah, in most cursory terms, I was born female, and was boyish as a child, perhaps in part due to my mother's influence; she wanted a boy, and often spoke negatively about femininity.
 In middle and high school I felt upset with pubertal changes to my body and uncomfortable with my position as a girl, especially when I started dating boys in high school.
 I discovered the possibility of being trans, and began to identify as a boy when I was 16.
 At the age of 18, I got a prescription for testosterone, which I continued to take until the July of 2022.

 Between 2019 and 2022 I slowly fell in love, hard, with a classmate from high school who had known me first as a girl, and who struck up a rather lovely email and letter-based correspondence with me years later.
 My desire for him led me to feel, on a raw and sexual and intuitive level, a new sense of self as female, and several months into my first analysis, I made the decision to detransition.
-I also detransitioned, in part, because I was curious to see what it would be like to date other men as a woman.
+I detransitioned in part to act on my desire to consummate a sexual relationship with him, but also to see what it would be like to date other men as a woman.

 Taking testosterone made me fairly serious, studious, and isolated, as well as somewhat restless, and highly motivated to exercise, which involved lifting, running, and cycling.
 I was more motivated to masturbate and look at porn, but had less of a sense of self as sexual, and far less developed sexual fantasies.
 It also made me leaner, hairier, and enlarged my clitoris and deepened my voice.
 When I stopped taking testosterone, I felt a drop in energy and often felt quite sleepy.
 I did laser hair removal to get rid of the hair on my face and have since used an IPL machine to reduce hair growth on my legs.
 I get cold more easily.

-Psychologically, I feel very happy and intellectually stimulated.
+Psychologically, I feel very happy and intellectually stimulated, being a woman.
 My raw sex drive isn't as urgent or consistent as it was when I was male, but my sense of interest in pursuing sexual experiences is far higher.
 I feel less inhibited in a lot of ways.
-However I do still get sleepy more easily, and am less motivated to engage in intense physical exertion.
+However I do still get sleepy more easily, and am less motivated to engage in intense or extreme physical exertion than I was when I was male.

 <div style="font-size:25px; margin: 50px auto 50px 275px; width: fit-content;">//</div>